fdeblasio/pokeemerald-expansion/notes.md

 - Celadon:
     - Have Hideout only available after Erika?
     - Update Game Corner
+    - Move Mega Stones to a later mart?
 - Lavender:
     - Change ghost to be Alolan Marowak?
 - Route 12/16: